ChenSunMac/ChenSunMac.github.io/index.md

   - /
 toc: true
 ---
 Hi!
-I'm Chen, an Assistant Professor at the University of Hong Kong, with appointments in the [Department of Data and Systems Engineering (DASE)](https://www.dase.hku.hk/).
+I'm Chen Sun, an Assistant Professor at the University of Hong Kong, with appointments in the [Department of Data and Systems Engineering (DASE)](https://www.dase.hku.hk/).
 Prior to joining HKU, I worked as a postdoc researcher in [Mechatronic Vehicle Systems Lab](https://uwaterloo.ca/mechatronic-vehicle-systems-lab/) at University of Waterloo, where I work with Prof. [Amir Khajepour](https://uwaterloo.ca/mechanical-mechatronics-engineering/profile/akhajepo).

 My research interests include field robotics, autonomous driving (safe planning) and in general human-CPS autonomies.
 My research endeavors have been focused on addressing "How to improve the safety for the robotics and human-centered autonomies considering uncertainty and interactions?".
 My current research highlights the following perspectives:
 - **Uncertainty Quantification** for perception modules and complex learning-based systems.